intel-analytics/ipex-llm/docs/mddocs/Quickstart/bmg_quickstart.md

-# Quickstart: Install and Use IPEX-LLM on Intel Arc B-Series GPU (code-named Battlemage)
+# Install and Use IPEX-LLM on Intel Arc B-Series GPU (code-named Battlemage)

-This guide demonstrates how to install and use IPEX-LLM on the Intel Arc B-Series GPU (code-named Battlemage).
-It covers both **Linux** and **Windows** operating systems.
+This guide demonstrates how to install and use IPEX-LLM on the Intel Arc B-Series GPU (such as **B580**).

 > [!NOTE]
 > Ensure your GPU driver and software environment meet the prerequisites before proceeding.